Read time :

 - Reporting flexibility: Can you build custom reports?
 Pre-built dashboards get you started; custom reporting lets you answer the specific questions your leadership asks.

 Content marketing analytics transforms content from a cost center into a measurable revenue driver.
-The shift from “we published content” to “our content influenced millions in pipeline” changes how leadership views content investment.
+The shift from “we published content” to “our content influenced $2.3 million in pipeline” changes how leadership views content investment.

 For teams using Salesforce or HubSpot, CRM-native analytics provides content attribution without data exports or complex implementation.
 All touchpoints, all attribution, all reporting lives where revenue data already exists.